 1. Treatment of acute manic or mixed episodes is not recommended with lamotrigine.

-2. To avoid the incidence of life-threatening rash, do not: administer with valproate, exceed recommended initial dose, or exceed recommended dose escalation.
+2. To reduce the risk of life-threatening rash, do not: administer with valproate, exceed the recommended initial dose, or exceed the recommended dose escalation.

 3. Valproate increases lamotrigine concentrations more than 2-fold.
 Carbamazepine, phenytoin, phenobarbital, primidone, and rifampin decrease lamotrigine concentrations by approximately 40%.
 Estrogen-containing oral contraceptives decrease lamotrigine concentrations by approximately 50%.
 Protease inhibitors lopinavir/ritonavir and atazanavir/lopinavir decrease lamotrigine exposure by approximately 50% and 32%, respectively.